connectivecpp/chops-net-ip/README.md

 Chops Net IP is layered on top of the Asio asynchronous networking library, taking advantage of the portability and functionality that Asio provides.
 However, it simplifies network programming compared to coding against the Asio API, while providing easy scalability through the asynchronous facilities.

-# License, Build and Release Status
+# Build and Release Status, License Info

 Branch | Status
 |---|---|